krakphp/fn/README.md

 **Name:** `Krak\Fn\filter`

-Filters an iterable off of a predicate that should return true or false.
+Lazily filters an iterable off of a predicate that should return true or false.
 If true, keep the data, else remove the data from the iterable:

 ```php
 $values = toArray(filter(partial(op, '>', 2), [1, 2, 3, 4]));